microsoft/bedrock/gitops/PipelineThinking.md

 ![High level example of container promotion augmentation pipeline](images/container-promo-pipeline.png)
 <p align="center"><i>High level example of container promotion augmentation pipeline</i></p>

-Starting from a state where you already have your microservices in environment “pre-production” you can:
+Starting from a state where you already have your microservices in environment "pre-production" you can:
 + Verify that version of microservices we want is deployed on the cluster (via automation or manual intervention).
 + Execute end to end/smoke tests to exercise your microservices in the environment
 + Promote your image container to the production version of your container registry if end to end/smoke test are successful